HosamEdwee/Demystifying_Deep_Learning/test.md

 $$ c^2 = a^2 + b^2 $$

 where:
-- $ c $ is the length of the hypotenuse,
+- $c$ is the length of the hypotenuse,
 - $ a $ and $ b $ are the lengths of the triangle's other two sides.

 ## Proof: